jon-harper/QExt/README.md

 ## Purpose
 QExt is an add-on library for Qt developers with limited dependencies.
 The aims of QExt in a nutshell are:
  - Ease C++11/14 use with Qt
- - Expose useful Qt functionality that is currently private
  - Limit "rolling-your-own"
- - Extend Qt in a familiar Qt-style
+ - Extend Qt's capabilities in common scenarios

 ## Goals
- 1. Modularity
+ - Modularity
- 2. Minimal dependencies
+ - Minimal dependencies
- 3. Seamless integration with Qt
+ - Seamless integration with Qt
- 4. Sensible use of C++11/14
+ - Sensible use of C++11/14
- 5. Reasonable speed and memory effeciency
+ - Reasonable speed and memory effeciency
- 6. Excellent documentation
+ - Excellent documentation

 ## Features
 QExt exposes and maintains functionality that is "private" in Qt.
 The canonical example of a private class later made public is QVarLengthArray.
 QExt re-implements and supports similar types of useful classes that are hidden in Qt or emulates their functionality.